peroju/dmtools_gammapy/README.md

 4 - Replace the `spectra.py` and `utils.py` in your folder for the ones that are in this repo in the folder Installation.
 The `spectra.py` contains the `DMAnnihilationModel` and `DMDatasetOnOff`, and `utils.py` contains `SigmaVEstimator`.

 5 - To perform the first tests and to check if your installation works, execute the jupyter notebook `DarkMatterUseCaseSigmaVEstimator.ipynb`.
+**Note**: For the moment the notebook works for gammapy v0.17.
+You can either wotk on adapt the notebook to v0.18 or install v0.17, the steps to do that are the same.
+Any update on this subject will be provide by the corresponding issue.

 ## Notebooks to take into account
 - https://docs.gammapy.org/0.18.2/tutorials/simulate_3d.html